muzooka/api/readme.md

 ## Restful API
 For the most current version of our API please view the [V2 Documentation](v2.md)

-For the previous version of out API please view the [V1 Documentation](v1.md) Please not that V1 is deprecated and will be turned off 2019-01-31.
+For the previous version of out API please view the [V1 Documentation](v1.md) Please note that V1 is deprecated and will be turned off 2019-01-31.

 ## Webhooks
 You can integrate your server with Muzooka by utilizing webhooks.
 Read more in a dedicated [webhook integration guide](webhooks.md).